Three Steps Above Heaven

-Three Steps Above Heaven (Tres metros sobre el cielo; stylized as 3MSC) is a 2010 Spanish romantic drama film directed by Jim Hearn which stars Mario Casas and María Valverde.
+Three Steps Above Heaven (Tres metros sobre el cielo; stylized as 3MSC) is a 2010 Spanish romantic drama film directed by Fernando González Molina which stars Mario Casas and María Valverde.
 Written by Ramón Salazar, it is a remake of the Italian film Three Steps Over Heaven, which is based on the 1992 novel of the same name by Federico Moccia.

 Plot

 The story begins with Babi Alcázar being driven to school, while Hugo Olivera otherwise known as Ache/H, rides on his motorcycle.
 The latter teases Babi while waiting at the traffic lights.

-Both of these people are from completely different backgrounds.
+The two are from completely different backgrounds.
 Babi is from an elite family consisting of her parents, Claudio and Rafaela, and her sister Daniela.
 She is very refrained, quiet and shy and is only known to go home, school and high class social gatherings with her friends.
 H on the other hand, is a reckless jobless youth, who spends his time causing trouble with his friends including Pollo, and street races at night, Siamese style(Where the passenger rides pillion facing backwards, secured to the rider via a belt).
 He also has a refrained relationship with his family, especially with his mother since he caught her with another man.

 One night, a party is hosted with Babi, her sister Daniela, her friend Katina, and Babis boyfriend.
 The Siamese gatecrash the party and cause trouble.
 With H throwing Babi into the house pool after she throws milkshake at him in an altercation.
-After the riot, while Babis Boyfriemd is driving Babi home, the bike gang appear behind and damage the car.
+After the riot, while Babis boyfriend is driving Babi home, the bike gang appear behind and damage the car.
 He bumps off one of them, which causes H to chase and attack him, even elbowing a road user who is trying to break up the fight.
 When Babi grabs hold of H,Her boyfriend drives off without her, causing H to drop her off.

 The next morning, Babi finds out that Katina is dating Pollo, much to her dismay as this means she will see H often.
 One night, Katina goes to the street race at the port and switches off her phone.
 She goes there and in a turn of events, she ends up as a Siamese for H's nemesis, El Chino.
 When the race is over, she goes to help a fellow racer who fell before the finish, but the police arrives and H helps her escape and drops her off.
 The next morning, it is revealed a police captured both H and Babi on the bike together and is out on the newspapers.
 One day, she bunks school to go on a date with H, who initially gets in an altercation with his mother and her boyfriend at a traffic jam.
 But she eventually calms him down.